rackerlabs/support-how-to/content/how-to/office-365/troubleshoot-onedrive-with-the-microsoft-support-and-recovery-assistant/index.md

 - If your **OneDrive for Business** account exceeds the maximum storage limit for more than three months, the account will be frozen.

-**NOte:** For more information about invalid file names and file types within OneDrive, refer to this [Microsoft Support article](https://support.microsoft.com/en-us/office/invalid-file-names-and-file-types-in-onedrive-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa?ui=en-us&rs=en-us&ad=us).
+**Note:** For more information about invalid file names and file types within OneDrive, refer to this [Microsoft Support article](https://support.microsoft.com/en-us/office/invalid-file-names-and-file-types-in-onedrive-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa?ui=en-us&rs=en-us&ad=us).